MCG-NJU/MOC-Detector/readme/Tips.md

 |              with flip              |    78.01    |     82.81 \| 53.83 \| 29.59 \| 28.33     |
 |            without flip             |    77.46    |     82.40 \| 54.21 \| 29.38 \| 28.24     |

-However, flip test is still useful with only rgb input.
 So this is a trad-off between speed and accuracy.
+If you don't care about ~0.5 precision, please abandon `--flip_test` for faster inference speed.

 <br/>